wssmith/EdisonScripts/README.md

 # SliceSamples
 Slices up an audio track into non-silent regions.
-I find this useful for splitting tracks from CDDA format sample CDs into individual WAVs.
+I find this useful for splitting tracks from CDDA format sample CDs into individual samples.

 ## Instructions
 1. Copy these files to '...\Image-Line\\\[FL Studio version]\Plugins\Fruity\Effects\Edison\Data\Scripts'.